AwaNoodle/buildingAppWithDocker/README.md

 > docker stop testingNode
 ```

-### Exercise 3 - Container NAming and Versioning
+### Exercise 3 - Container Naming and Versioning

 If we are going to produce more than a single container, we will need to think about how to version them.
-Docker lets us tag images with strings to let us advertise the different versions.
+Docker lets us tag images with strings to let us advertise the container name and versions.
 We've been doing this already via the **-t** operator when we've been building.
 If we left this out, our image would be a user-unfirendly UUID.
 So the tag is really a string pointer to a UUID of our image.
 As it's just a pointer, we can also have multiple tags on a single image:

 ```bash
 > docker tag Kitematic/hello-world-nginx newnginx